drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 7. `Architectural posts.xlsx`
 comprises the architectural posts for dictionary training that crawled from Stack Overflow.

-8. `Using dict training data for classifier.xlsx` comprises original training dataset (data item 1) and unseen but QA and AT relevant terms of the trained dictionary (date item 4).
+8. `Using dic training data for classifier.xlsx` comprises original training dataset (data item 1) and unseen but QA and AT relevant terms of the trained dictionary (date item 4).

 # Experiment replication steps